 Step 1: Free download, install and launch iBoysoft Mac Data Recovery.

-Step 3: When all APFS volumes found, select the APFS volume that you lost data and click "Next".
+Step 4: Choose the APFS encrypted volume that you want to recover data from and click "Next".

-Step 5: Preview the results, choose files you expected and click "Recover" to get them back.
+Step 6: Preview the listed searching results, choose files you need, then click "Recover" to get lost files back.